U.S. Alerts

 .KEY MESSAGES...

-highs in the teens and 20s.
+the weekend, with highs in the 60s and 70s.

 &&